A.Mittal says wants to pull out of ILVA

 04 Novembre 2019

 Rome, November 4 - AM InvestCo Italy, parent of the ArcelorMittal steel group, on Monday notified ILVA's extraordinary commissioners of its desire "to rescind an accord to lease with acquisition the assets of the Italian steel group and some units acquired according to a deal sealed on October 31," according to a statement from the multinational which prompted the government to announce a huddle of ministers this afternoon.
 The Franco-Spanish-Indian group, the world's biggest steel producer, said it had "asked the extraordinary commissioners to take on the responsibility of the assets of ILVA and its employees within 30 days from the reception of the communication" of ArcelorMittal's desire to leave ILVA and its troubled plant at Taranto, the largest in Europe.
 Earlier this month the government's save-business decree removed a so-called "penal shield" protecting ILVA.
 The Taranto plant, whose pollution had been linked to high local cancer rates, was being cleaned up and turned around with government help.
 But the lifting of the shield put that operation at risk.
 A.Mittal said in its statement that the elimination of the "legal protection" since November 3, "necessary to the company to implement its environmental plan without the risk of penal responsibility," was the main reason for the pullout.
 "In addition," it said "the measures taken by the Taranto penal court oblige ILVA's extraordinary commissioners to complete these prescriptions by December 13 2019 or see blast furnace number 2 turned off".
 This, it said, would "make it impossible to implement the industrial plan, and, in general, to execute the contract".
-Arcelor Mittal Italia President and CEO Lucia Morselli said "it is not possible to manage the plant without these protections needed to execute the environmental plan, definitively removed yesterday with the failure to convert into law the relevant decree."
-She said in a letter to workers that "it is not possible to expose employees and collaborators to potential penal action".
-Morselli said "it ill be necessary to implement a plan or well-ordered suspension of all the productive activities starting from the furnace area of the Taranto plant, which is the most exposed to the risks deriving from the absence of legal protections.
-"Also the activities of all the other departments and operational areas will be progressively suspended with the aim of maintaining all the plant in efficiency and ready for a productive restart".
 Reacting to ArcelorMittal's statement, the FIM CISL union said Monday that the government had achieved "a masterpiece of incompetence and political cowardice.
 "Not defusing an environmental bomb, but rather combining it with a social bomb is due to the mess made with the save-buiness decree," said FIM CISL secretary Marco Bentivogli.
 Far-right opposition League leader Matteo Salvini called on Premier Giuseppe Conte to "urgently" report to parliament on the case and said the government should quit over its failure to protect jobs.
 "If the government of taxes, migrant landings and handcuffs (for big tax evaders) also chases off the owners of ILVA, putting at risk the jobs of tens of thousands of workers and the country's industrial future, it will be a disaster, and resignation would be the only possible response."
 The government reacted by announcing a summit on ILVA's future involving relevant ministers.
 Industry Minister Stefano Patuanelli, Minister for the South Giuseppe Provenzano and Environment Minister Sergio Costa will start talks at the industry ministry at 15:30.
 Economy Minister Roberto Gualtieri may also attend, sources told ANSA.
-The ruling centre-left Democratic Party (PD) urged Premier Conte to "immediately summon Arcelor Mittal", voicing "all our concern and dismay at the company's announcement it it pulling out."
-It said "there can be no joking with workers and the environment: we demand seriousness and respect".

 LE RUBRICHE